 - Routine vision exams and hardware (Medicare covers medical vision exams and vision hardware following cataract surgery).

 - Wigs for cancer patients.

-If you see a preferred provider, he or she will submit the claim for you.
+If you see a preferred provider, they will submit the claim for you.
 For out-of-network providers, check if the provider will submit the claim.
 If not, you will need to send a claim to UMP Classic.

 UMP Classic covers some services after the Medicare benefit ends.
 These services include:

-- Chemical dependency services (Medicare covers some substance abuse services under mental health).
+- Substance use disorder services (Medicare covers some substance abuse services under mental health).

 - Inpatient hospital services.